lazlop/graph-pattern-id/README.md

 # Graph Pattern Identification for RDF Models of Buildings

-Doing some subgraph mining to condense graph semantic models of buildings.
+Doing some subgraph mining/subgraph discovery to condense graph semantic models of buildings.

 TODO: Investigate something like https://github.com/p3et/dmgm for this purpose